-HTML forms the fundamental building blocks of the web.
+- HyperText Markup Language (HTML): HTML forms the fundamental building blocks of the web.
 To display basic elements like text, tables, images, links, and headings through a web browser you’ll use HTML.

-CSS allows you to define consistent style rules throughout a site.
+- Cascading Style Sheets (CSS): CSS allows you to define consistent style rules throughout a site.
 You can use CSS to format HTML elements and change their appearance.
 CSS saves you valuable time as you can quickly change how a site looks without manually editing each HTML element.

-Over the years, technology has changed the way people access the internet.
+- Responsive Design: Over the years, technology has changed the way people access the internet.
 In the early days, you needed a desktop with a standard internet connection.
 Next came laptops, but wireless internet was still in development and battery life was limited.

 Smartphones, tablets, and 5G internet access has been a giant leap forward for mobile browsing.
 Today, the majority of people use mobile devices to access the web.

 Responsive design is the process of dynamically changing the appearance of a website to match the user’s device.
 It has become increasingly important over the years as the number of different internet-ready devices has sky-rocketed.

 - Cross-Browser Development: Microsoft Edge, Mozilla Firefox, Google Chrome, and Opera are some examples of popular web browsers available today.
 While each browser converts HTML code into a visual website, there are sometimes inconsistencies in how they interpret the code.
 Front-end developers should learn the subtle differences that exist between browsers in order to maximize the user experience.